thephpleague/commonmark/docs/2.0/customization/abstract-syntax-tree.md

 - By calling the `parse()` method on the `MarkdownParser`
 - By calling the `getDocument()` method on either the `DocumentPreParsedEvent` or `DocumentParsedEvent` [see the (Event Dispatcher documentation](/2.0/customization/event-dispatcher/))

+## Visualization

+Even with an interactive debugger it can be tricky to view an entire tree at once.
+Consider using the [`XmlRenderer`](/2.0/xml/) to provide a simple text-based representation of the AST for debugging purposes.

 ## Node Traversal

 There are three different ways to traverse/iterate the Nodes within the AST: